Niko2xni/Isumbong-Mo/next-step.md

 When I try to file a complaint, it throws this error "SQLSTATE[23502]: Not null violation: 7 ERROR: null value in column "user_id" of relation "complaints" violates not-null constraint DETAIL: Failing row contains (52, null, Test, asdasdadd, dsds, submitted, null, null, 2025-11-10 21:21:11, 2025-11-10 21:21:11).
 (Connection: pgsql, SQL: insert into "complaints" ("subject", "description", "type", "updated_at", "created_at") values (Test, asdasdadd, dsds, 2025-11-10 21:21:11, 2025-11-10 21:21:11) returning "id")".
 Also, when I check the complaints list, it only shows "No complaints found".
 I want you to fix these problems.
 Additionally, I want to you to improve the validation of registration and log in forms.
 I also want you to improve the error handling of the complaint form and the complaints history page.
 I want you to add another field for "Confirm Password" in the registration form.
 With that, I want you to update all the related files to reflect the changes in the registration form.
 I want you to add a loading state to the complaint form and the complaints history page.
 Also, if there is no functionality for the "Remember Me" in the login form, I want you to add it.
 I also want you to remove the "Forgot Password" link since we won't be using that yet.

+Ensure that the font size and font used for the Logout button is the same as the format used for the other navbar links.

+I want you to improve the recent complaints section in the dashboard.
+It should also display the type and a short brief description of the complaint while the rest of the description should be hidden by using, for example, dots.I also want you to add a functionality to the recent complaints section to view the complaint details.

+When logging out, it should not redirect them to the login page, it should redirect them to the home page.

+I want you to use and include the ComplaintsAdmin component and AdminBulletin component in the website.
+But they should not be accessible to the residents and normal users, it should only be accessible by admins through api links like /admin/complaints and /admin/bulletin.
+Additionally, before they can access the admin pages, the admin must first verify their identity by logging in.
+For the admin's login page, you can use the LoginPage component but change it to be more admin-like.

+When I logout as a user, it still redirects me to the login page.
+I want you to fix this problem.
+It should redirect to the landing page.

+I want you add a validation for the admin login form to only allow admins to log in.

+I want you to create an admin dashboard and admin bulletin page.
+The admin dashboard displays the summary of total complaints, complaints in progress, resolved complaints, and dismissed complaints.
+It will also complain buttons for view complaints list, Add announcements (in the admin bulletin page).
+Additionally, after the admin logs in, it should redirect them to the admin dashboard.

+With all these changes, I want you to update the seeder and factory files to reflect the changes in the model and migration of this project as well as other related files.
+I also want you to update the seeder for users to only create 1 admin.

+In the users dashboard, I want you to improve the design of the recent complaints section.
+There are a lot of unused spaces in the tab or box of the 3 recent complaints records.
+I want you to improve the design of the recent complaints section to make it more compact and organized.

+I want you to add the necessary functionality to the admin complaint list page.
+It should display all of the complaints and allow the admin to view the details of each complaint.

+No complaint is being displayed in the admin complaint list page.
+I want you to fix this problem.
+For context, it should display all the complaints of all the users.
+If you're having trouble with implementing this, you can look at the logic you made in the ComplaintsHistory component for users.